 On January 22, 2021 granted incentive stock options to purchase up to 710,000 common shares to certain directors, officers, consultants and advisors of the Company at an exercise price of \$0.20 per share for a period of five years.
-The estimated grant date fair value of these options was \$116,565 using the Black-Scholes Option Pricing Model.
+The estimated grant date fair value of these options was \$116,565 using the Black-Scholes Option Pricing Model relating to the immediate vesting of options.
 The assumptions used to value the options included volatility of 190.79%, a risk-free interest rate of 1.65% and a five-year term.